mosscantrell/first-hotel-github-repo/github-introduction.md

 # GitHub Introduction

 ## GitHub Vocabulary
-- git
+- git - version control software
-- GitHub
+- GitHub - online platform for sharing and tracking versions
-- remote
+- remote - "in the cloud" or on the github platform
-- local
+- local - my computer
-- branch
+- branch - pathway between local and remote
-- clone
+- clone - putting a repo on my local
-- repo (repository)
+- repo (repository) - named folder attached to github
-- GUI (graphic user interface)
+- GUI (graphic user interface)  - point and click of the computer
-- markdown
+- markdown - text based language for documenting code
+- CLI - command line interface, not a GUI

 ## Github Commands
 - git status